beetle-sami/didactic-winner/README.md

-uses HTML and CSS to develop my web page.
+This is my first web page which i use HTML and CSS to develop the page.